#BossWomen Interview: Tanya Washington

 Thanks for sitting down with us, Tanya!
 Let’s kick off from the beginning: tell us about the early stages of your professional journey.
 What’s your origin story?

-II was born in Washington, D.C., and I come from a family of elementary level school teachers.
+I was born in Washington, D.C., and I come from a family of elementary level school teachers.
 I always knew I would be a teacher, but I wasn’t sure at what level.
 After a very interesting debate assignment in 6th grade, I decided I wanted to be a lawyer.
-And I was like, okay, let me add that to the list because I also wanted to be a ballerina, an astronaut, a pianist at the time [laughs].
+And I thought let me add that to the list because I also wanted to be a ballerina, an astronaut, and a pianist at the time [laughs].
 While I was keenly aware of racial discrimination and how our society was responding to it, it never dawned on me that I couldn’t do something because I was a girl.
-I grew up and was surrounded by such strong and powerful women in their own way; I was like, of course, women are the best, everyone should be one!
-That thought never crossed my mind until I went to college.
+I grew up and was surrounded by such strong and powerful women; so I believed, women are the best, and everyone should want to be one!
+Thoughts about gender discrimination never crossed my mind until I went to college.

 I attended James Madison University for my undergraduate degree.
-At that point, I really wanted to pursue law school, so I signed up to be a Political Science major.
+In my freshman year I already knew I really wanted to pursue law school, so I signed up to be a Political Science major.
 When I started taking political science courses, I hated my classes.
-I called my mom and told her I want to change my major to English, even though I was convinced there were not jobs out there for English majors.
+I called my mom and told her I wanted to change my major to English, even though I was convinced there were not many jobs out there for English majors.
 She said, “but there are jobs out there for people who can analyze, think, and write.
 The best thing you can do is to always choose something you love.”
-I’ve always carried her words with me.
+I’ve carried her words with me.
 If I don’t love it, I’m not doing it.

-So I did change my major; I was a Creative Writing major with an emphasis in Poetry—which is as far away from Law as you can get.
-When I applied to Law School, I had a professor tell me, “I think you should really reconsider applying to law school, I wouldn’t want you to be disappointed by the outcome.”
+So, I did change my major; I was a Creative Writing major with an emphasis in Poetry—which is as far away from Law as you can get.
+When I applied to Law School, I had a professor who I’d asked to write a recommendation letter tell me, “I think you should really reconsider applying to law school, I wouldn’t want you to be disappointed by the outcome.”

-I got into every school I applied to.
-After, I sent a copy of my acceptance letter with a note saying, “thank you for your support,” to that professor.
-When we respond to challenges in the world, we need to leave something for those who will come behind us so society does not dismiss them.
+I was accepted into every school I applied to, and I sent a copy of my acceptance letters to that professor with a note saying, “thank you for your support.”
+When we respond to challenges in the world, we need to do so in a way that leaves something for those who will come behind us so that they won’t be dismissed.
 Never again I will let someone tell me no.

-I went to University of Maryland for Law School, and it was an amazing experience.
-It made me very aware of the space I occupied—50 years before, I would not have been able to attend as a Law student.
-With that great opportunity came greater responsibility, and I took that responsibility very seriously.
-My 3rd year of law school, I took the opportunity to study in South Africa.
-During my time there, I was asked to create justice outside of formal documents.
-I was able to study justice and propose solutions without being restricted by the “rules” that reflect certain values and hierarchies in our society.
-The experience gave me the permission to think creatively about law.
-The law that should be responsive, and there’s nothing wrong with revisiting laws if they’re no longer a good decision to humanity.
-I wrote in my law school application that the true value of the law lies in how it affects the human condition, what it does to people.
+I attended University of Maryland Law School, and it was an amazing experience.
+I was very aware of the space I occupied—50 years before, I would not have been able to attend as a law student because of my race.
+With that great opportunity came great responsibility, and I took that responsibility very seriously.
+In my 3rd year of law school, I took the opportunity to study in South Africa.
+During my time there, I was asked to create justice outside of the confines of a constitution because that country was in the process of creating a new constitution.
+I was able to consult the constitutions of India, Germany, the US and of other African countries and to propose solutions without being restricted by “rules” that reflect certain values and hierarchies.
+The experience gave me the permission to think creatively about law, to consider the role of law as being responsive to the needs of people, and to revisit laws that do not serve humanity.
+I wrote in my law school application that the true value of the law lies in how it affects the human condition, what it does to and for people.

 Since law school, your passion for studying law has taken you in different directions in the legal field.
 After graduating, you worked for Judge Bell, the associate judge of the Maryland Supreme Court.
 Following your experience working with Judge Bell, you continued to work in a larger law firm and transitioned into higher education to teach at the University of Maryland.
 You’ve been a Law Professor at Georgia State University for nearly 17 years.
 Now a tenured professor at GSU, you’ve taught and written on a wide range of legal areas, including Affirmative Action, the role of race in decision making, and same-sex adoption and marriage laws.
 In recent years, you’ve interacted with the legal system in a very different capacity, battling to keep your home from eminent domain.